jvoros/patientassignmenttool/README.md

 The `dummy.js` and `dummy2.js` files are just dumps of the state from server.
 Used for development.
 Useful to see the shape of content from server.
 That's why I'm leaving them here.

 ## Docs
 The `client/docs` folder holds markdown files for the Quick Reference section of the website.
 There is one route in the express server that dynamically fetches the markdown files and uses the `docs.ejs` templates for the boilerplate code.
+[This was the reference tutorial](https://dev.to/khalby786/creating-a-markdown-blog-with-ejs-express-j40).